 Welcome to Swifts Class and to Year 5 at St Mary’s.
-We’re a bunch of enthusiastic learners, guided by our teachers, Miss Regan and Mrs Jennings.
-We’re currently learning about Elizabethan England including the wonderful words of William Shakespeare and A Midsummer Night’s Dream.
-But we’re also going to blast off into space, travel along the Silk Road and become architects before the end of the academic year.
-On top of that, in the spring, we’re going to take a trip to the home of the Enigma machine at Bletchley Park as part of our STEM learning week.
+We’re a bunch of enthusiastic learners, guided by our teachers, Mrs Thom and Miss Prud'homme.
+During the Autumn we learned about Elizabethan England including the wonderful words of William Shakespeare and A Midsummer Night’s Dream.
+We’re also blasted off into space, and will be travelling along the Silk Road and becoming architects before the end of the academic year.
+On top of that, in the we’re going to take a trip to the home of the Enigma machine at Bletchley Park as part of our STEM learning week.
 There really is so much to look forward to!
 We Swifts love collecting marbles (and house points) for showing our Christian Values in action and making positive learning choices.
-As the year progresses, we hope to reach our marble targets and enjoy the following rewards:
+As the year progresses, we hope to reach our marble targets and enjoy some well earned rewards: